cmazey/cmazey-command-line/googleshelldoc.md

 ```
 cd re
 ```

-When you are in the re file, then run the `ls` command, and see what directory, and/or files are in.
+> If it doesn't work, then you weren't in the Cmd-REPL directory in the first place.

-> If it doesn't work, then you weren't in the Cmd-REPL directory in the first place
+When you are in the `re` directory, then run the `ls` command, and see what directory, and/or files are in.

 <img title="a title" alt="Alt text" src="/images/image6.png">